7 key reasons why specialist language teachers should invest in a Scheme of Work?

 3️.
 Comprehensive and current curriculum coverage

-A strong SOW guarantees that the Programme of Study (PoS) is fully covered, ensuring progression in all four language skills (listening, speaking, reading, and writing).
-Built-in progression across year groups provides continuity and structure.
-And…the work behind the teaching is done for you and may just require slight adjustments to suit your context.
+A strong SOW guarantees that the Programme of Study (PoS) is fully covered, ensuring substantial pupil learning and progression in all four language skills (listening, speaking, reading, and writing activities).

 4️.
 Native speaker audio recordings

-One of the most valuable features of a good foreign language SOW is the inclusion of authentic native speaker audio recordings.
-Hearing a different voice—beyond the teacher’s—improves listening skills, pronunciation, and overall language comprehension.
+Being an expert teacher, doesn't mean you have to do everything yourself.
+One of the most valuable features of a good foreign language SOW is the inclusion of authentic native speaker sound recordings.
+Hearing a different voice—beyond the teacher's—improves listening skills, pronunciation, and overall language comprehension.
 It makes it real!

 5️.
 Exposure to different voices

 Students benefit from hearing different accents and speech patterns.
-A good SOW includes a variety of audio and video content that exposes learners to the target language (TL) in diverse contexts.
+Language trends suggest a good SOW includes a variety of audio and video content that exposes learners to the target language (TL) in diverse contexts.
+The teaching of languages should embrace different voices and faces, and a language curriculum rich in variety and challenge is essential for language specialists to ensure primary pupils can access languages and ensure language proficiency down the line.

 6️.
 Engaging cultural lessons